xiaozongyang/VictoriaLogs/docs/victorialogs/vlagent.md

         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.unix array
         Comma-separated list of Unix socket filepaths to listen to for Syslog messages.
-Filepaths may be prepended with 'unixpacket:'  for listening for SOCK_DGRAM sockets.
+Filepaths may be prepended with 'unixgram:'  for listening for SOCK_DGRAM sockets.
 By default SOCK_STREAM sockets are used.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.mtls array